Learning with Succinct Common Representation Based on Wyner's Common Information: Introduction

-This paper aims to develop a new probabilistic framework for generation tasks (i.e., learning the distribution of given data and sampling from the learned distributions) for two high-dimensional random vectors.
-To motivate the main idea, consider the following cooperative game between Alice and Bob.
-Suppose that given an image of a child's photo, Alice sends its description $\Zb$ to Bob who draws a portrait of how the child will grow up based on it.
-The objective of this game is to draw a nice portrait, and thus Alice needs to help Bob in the process by providing a \emph{good} description of the child's photo --- any redundant information in the description may confuse Bob in his guessing process.
-What description does Alice need to generate and send from the child's photo?
+In this paper, as a first proposal to the missing definition of an optimal common representation, we propose a new representation learning principle inspired by network information theory.
+To motivate our perspective, consider the following game between Alice (``encoder'') and Bob (``decoder'') that captures the problem setting of \emph{conditional generation}.
+Given an image of a child's photo $\Xv$, Alice is asked to encode $\Xv$ and send its description $\Zv$ to Bob who draws a portrait $\Yv$ of how the child will grow up based on it.
+In this game, Bob wishes to draw nice adulthood portraits, as various as possible, given a child's photo.
+In this cooperative game, Alice needs to help Bob in the process by providing a \emph{good} description $\Zv$ of the child's photo $\Xv$.
+Intuitively, seeking the \emph{most succinct description} $\Zv$ that contains information \emph{common in $\Xv$ and $\Yv$} may be beneficial in their guessing processes, since Alice need not describe any extra information beyond that is contained in $\Xv$ and Bob need not filter out any redundant information from $\Zv$.

 P.~Cuff~(\citeyear{Cuff2013}) formulated this game of conditional generation as the \emph{channel synthesis} problem in network information theory depicted in Fig.~\ref{fig:schematics}.
-Given a joint distribution $q(\xb,\yb)=q(\xb)q(\yb|\xb)$, Alice and Bob want to generate $\Yb$ according to $q(\yb|\xb)$ based on a sample from $q(\xb)$.
-In this problem, Alice wishes to find the most succinct description $\Zb$ of $\Xb$ (a child's photo) such that $\Yb$ (her adulthood portrait) can be simulated by Bob according to the desired distribution using this description and local randomness $\Vb$ (new features to draw a portrait of adults that are not contained in photos of children).
-The minimum description rate for such conditional generation is characterized by Wyner's \emph{common information}~\citep{Wyner1975,El-Gamal--Kim2011} denoted by $J(\Xb;\Yb)$ and defined as the optimal value of the optimization problem
+Given a joint distribution $\qdata(\xv,\yv)=\qdata(\xv)\qdata(\yv|\xv)$, Alice and Bob want to generate $\Yv$ according to $\qdata(\yv|\xv)$ based on a sample from $\qdata(\xv)$.
+In this problem, Alice wishes to find the most succinct description $\Zv$ of $\Xv$ (a child's photo) such that $\Yv$ (her adulthood portrait) can be simulated by Bob according to the desired distribution using this description and local randomness $\Vv$ (new features to draw a portrait of adults that are not contained in photos of children).
+The minimum description rate for such conditional generation is characterized by \emph{Wyner's common information (CI)}~\citep{Wyner1975,El-Gamal--Kim2011}, which is denoted by $J(\Xv;\Yv)$ and defined as the optimal value of the following optimization problem, which we will call \emph{Wyner's optimization problem} hereafter: \begin{empheq}[]{equation} \end{empheq} Here, $I(\Xv,\Yv;\Zv)$ is the mutual information between $(\Xv,\Yv)$ and $\Zv$, and $\Xv\leftrightarrow\Zv\leftrightarrow\Yv$ denotes that $\Xv,\Zv,\Yv$ form a Markov chain, \ie $\Xv$ is independent of $\Yv$ given $\Zv$~\citep{Cover--Thomas2006}.